robertopreste/HmtVar/README.md

 ## Installation

-1. Create a new virtual environment (Python 3): `virtualenv -p python3 venv`
+1. Create a new virtual environment (Python 3): `virtualenv -p python3.6 venv`
 2. Activate the new virtual environment: `source venv/bin/activate`
 3. Install all the required packages: `pip install -r requirements.txt`
+3a.
+Will need to have the `update/data/tables/` folder available, with all the required tables in it.
+Please contact me if you need these data.
 4. Create the db: `export FLASK_APP=app:app; flask create-db`
 5. Update the db: `flask update-db`
 6. Migrate the db: `flask migrate-db`